lan-celot/SE2-/README.md

-# SE2-
+# SE2- Test Branch(testing purposes only)
-Adding and updating of SE2 codes
+Made a branch successfully.
+Check trello for instructions